jmcnamara/pytest_c_testrunner/docs/source/conftest.rst

    :lines: 7-

-This is less than 100 lines of Python including comments but it provides a lot of functionality.
-However, before we look at that functionality let's first look at the main parts of the ``conftest.py`` program.
+This is less than 100 lines of Python, including comments, but it provides a lot of functionality.

+If you would like to see this functionality in use then move on to :ref:`running`.

+If you are interested in seeing how this functionality is implemented, and how you could extend ``pytest`` for similar tests then read on below and we will see how the ``conftest.py`` code works.

+:ref:`running` or the Gory Details.
+Choose your own adventure!